-Vice Chair Gomez Flores asked if the County is able to forgo the Chatham Grove Community Supervisor and the temporary workers' positions.
-He does not agree with these positions because the western part of the county does not have this same kind of facility.
-This is a prime example of why the west feels neglected.
+Vice Chair Gomez Flores asked if the County was able to forgo the Chatham Grove Community Supervisor and the temporary workers' positions.
+He did not agree with these positions because the western part of the county did not have this same kind of facility.
+He said this was a prime example of why the west felt neglected.
 Chair Howard explained the County built this community center in collaboration with the schools.
-That is narrowing the thinking that one can only have access to what is right around oneself.
-Just because something is in the northeast does not mean it is only serving people in the northeast.
-There are three trailer parks in the northeast and this facility helps people in poverty.
-Chair Howard explained when the County builds a school in the west, it will be able to recommend this same kind of collaboration.

-Commissioner Logan said there is an equity issue but things are typically funding and built based on population.
+That was narrowing the thinking that one could only have access to what was right around oneself.
+Just because something was in the northeast did not mean it was only serving people in the northeast.
+There were three trailer parks in the northeast, and this facility helped people in poverty.
+Chair Howard explained that when the County built a school in the west, it would be able to recommend this same kind of collaboration.
+Commissioner Logan said there was an equity issue, but things were typically funded and built based on population.
 He said it would be great if the County had a position that was responsible for grant writing.

-Chair Howard asked if Parks and Recreation is looking at equity when they are applying for grants.
-Mr. LaMontagne said the Parks and Recreation master plan did take that into account and the western part of the county gave input.
-Commissioner Dasher believes it is a lot of money for positions that will serve a very narrow population in a small part of the county, but Pittsboro does not have parks programming and that is done by the County.
-A lot of the County's Parks and Recreation programming will be decided by the growth in Pittsboro.
-Commissioner Hales expounded that Siler City has Parks and Recreation and does its own programming.
+Chair Howard asked if Parks and Recreation was looking at equity when they were applying for grants.
+Mr. LaMontagne said the Parks and Recreation master plan took that into account and the western part of the county had given input.
+Commissioner Dasher believed it was a lot of money for positions that would serve a very narrow population in a small part of the county, but Pittsboro did not have parks programming and that was done by the County.
+A lot of the County's Parks and Recreation programming would be decided by the growth in Pittsboro.
+Commissioner Hales expounded that Siler City had Parks and Recreation and did its own programming.